-Gregg Wilkinson, Ph.D., Department Chair UNT Health Science Center School of Public Health Education and Administration Building 817-735-0465 gwilkins@hsc.unt.edu
+Karan Singh, Ph.D., Interim Department Chair UNT Health Science Center School of Public Health Education and Administration Building 817-735-0490 ksingh@hsc.unt.edu

 The Department of Epidemiology includes faculty with expertise in the conduct of etiologic research, applied epidemiology, public health surveillance, statistical analysis, and data management and information systems.
-Faculty research has emphasized the etiology of occupational diseases, cancer, cardiovascular disease, infectious and tropical diseases, and diseases related to environmental hazards.
+Faculty research has emphasized the etiology of chronic, infectious and tropical diseases, and diseases related to environmental and occupational hazards.
 The department administers the epidemiology concentration in the M.P.H. program.